waelelsafty07/JavaScript-capstone-project/README.md

   git clone https://github.com/waelelsafty07/JavaScript-capstone-project.git
 ```

--

 ### Install

 Install this project with:

-- Clone the code into your machine and run test in an editor of your choice(E.g VScode).
+- Clone the code into your machine and run test in an editor of your choice(Eg. VSCode).

 - npm install